yitayew123/XGBOOST/ReadMe.txt

 2. Open the local URL provided by Streamlit in your browser.

-3. Enter EV car features in the input fields to get predicted prices instantly.
+3. Enter the customer features listed above to predict whether the customer is likely to purchase an SUV EV.

 Project Structure:
 ------------------